Documentation Index

 Keep your organization’s AI policies visible with the Enterprise AI Policy Modal.Enterprise AI Policy Modal

 From Workspace Settings → General, admins and owners can customize a modal that reminds users of your organization’s AI policies.
-In the Workspace Policy section, you can define specifics of your organization’s AI policy.The policy modal is displayed to users every 30 days, or when updated.
+In the Workspace Policy section, you can define specifics of your organization’s AI policy.Navigate to workspace settings

 Define your AI policy